AI7BQ/nodographer/README.md

 ### Data Flow

+**First Run (Full Speed)**
 1. Fetch network topology from nodelistNode
 2. Build list of all nodes with hop counts
 3. Update database with topology
-4. Poll all nodes in parallel (rate-limited)
+4. Poll all nodes in parallel (no rate limiting)
 5. Calculate link distances and bearings
-6. Generate JSON data files for web interface
+6. Generate JSON data files for web interface and API
-7. Repeat (daemon mode only) or exit (once mode)
+7. If `--once` flag is set then exit
+8. Wait 10 minutes
+9. Goto step 10

+**Subsequent Runs (Rate Limited)**
+10. Fetch network topology from nodelistNode
+11. Build list of all nodes with hop counts
+12. Update database with topology
+13. Poll all nodes in parallel (rate limited)
+14. Calculate link distances and bearings
+15. Generate JSON data files for web interface and API
+16. Wait 10 minutes
+17. Goto step 10

 ## APIs and Data Files